top of page

 In general, not unless you tell them.
 Everything you say in therapy, even the fact that you are a client in the first place, is strictly confidential.
 Some possible exceptions to this would be if you tell me that you are going to harm yourself or someone else, or if you inform me of ongoing child abuse or elder abuse.
 These are all situations in which I am required by law to make a report to the relevant authorities.
 I also have a policy of reporting ongoing animal abuse.
 In addition, a court of law can compel me to share your treatment information with them by means of a subpoena.
 Barring these circumstances, no one will ever be privy to what you and I talk about in counseling unless you give me your written permission to share something with them.

-First, please be aware that there are resources in Dutchess County to help you.
-The county mental health helpline is 845 485-9700, and they will be able to direct you to low or no-cost services.
+First, please be aware that there are resources in Dutchess County and in most counties in New York state that can help.
+The Dutchess County mental health helpline is 845 485-9700, and they will be able to direct you to low or no-cost services.
 If you are seeking therapy as the result of a crime and do not have insurance, or your insurance does not cover sessions with me, please be aware that every county in New York State has a crime victims' assistance program that may be able to provide you with several services, including a limited number of free therapy sessions (check out Dutchess County's program here).
 Also, please know that if you are seeking therapy because of a crime committed against you, you may be able to receive reimbursement for your session fees through the New York State victims’ fund via the Office of Victims Services (OVS).
 An OVS claim can cover up to 100% of the cost of your therapy.

 DO YOU DO IN-PERSON SESSIONS?